flaviostutz/etcd-registry/README.md

 After registration, another client can discover which nodes are available and connect to them if desired.
 You must define a TTL for the registration so that if the node goes down after a while, the registration key in ETCD gets vanished and all watchers can know it is no longer available.
 The TTL keep alive is performed automatically by the library

+If you need a standalone application for registration, see https://github.com/flaviostutz/etcd-registrar

 # Usage

 1. To register a running Node: